What is the workshop?

 Education workshops are a program designed to teach or introduce to participants practical skills, techniques or ideas.
-Education workshops are conducted on topics related to education.
+Education workshops focus on topics related to education.

 These types of workshops are tailored to suit the needs of the group of students so that they can get maximum education.
 Edu4Sure conducts educational workshops on topics like digital marketing and others.

-Then there is another concept related to workshops, that is Small Batch workshops.
-As we all know workshops are conducted in batches, that is a group of students that are taught together at the same time, same place and on the same topic.
+Then there is another concept related to workshops, which is Small Batch workshops.
+As we all know workshops are conducted in batches, which is a group of students that are taught together at the same time, same place and on the same topic.

-Small batch workshops mean a batch or group with less student or smaller in size.
-Small batch workshops have batches of 10-15 students that are taught in a workshop.
+Small batch workshops mean a batch or group with fewer students or smaller in size.
+Small batch workshops have batches of 10-15 students and not more than that.